shanebarringer/class_challenges/sql/sql_lesson.md

 $ rails new todo
 ```

-We will then scaffold a resource titled items
+We will then scaffold a resource titled tasks

 ```bash
 $ rails generate scaffold tasks name:string priority:integer
 ```

-Let's go take a look at the migration file:
+Before doing anything else, go take a look at the migration file:

 ```ruby
 class CreateTasks < ActiveRecord::Migration